Push to change Puerto Rico status faces new challenges

 Even with ample legislative time ahead of it, the bill faces political headwinds.

-For one, Gov. Pedro Pierluisi (D) is up for reelection next year and could face a primary challenge within the pro-statehood New Progressive Party (PNP), of which González-Colón is also a member.
+For one, Puerto Rican Gov. Pedro Pierluisi (D) is up for reelection next year and could face a primary challenge within the pro-statehood New Progressive Party (PNP), of which González-Colón is also a member.

-And the presidential election is already sucking the air out of other issues though it’s more than 18 months away.
+And the presidential election is already sucking the air out of other issues, even though it’s more than 18 months away.

 “The impression I have is [Republicans think] that supporting statehood means there will automatically be two Democratic senators and four Democratic representatives,” said Pierluisi.